Education > HCBA Classes > Beginning Beekeeping Course Registration

 And much more – Including a Field Day with demonstrations and hands-on opportunities

-When: Starting Wednesday, January 29, 2025 for eight consecutive Wednesdays
+When: Starting Wednesday, February 4, 2026 for six consecutive Wednesdays

 Where: Howard County Fairgrounds Dining Hall